geleto/cascador-ai/README.md

         schema: z.string(), // Validate the output is a string
         execute: async ({ text }) => text.toUpperCase()
     });
-    // Can now be used in another renderer's context:
+    // Can now be used in another component's context:
     // context: { toUpperCase }
     ```